 main lines to the subdivision.
 Farnsworth & Wyle was the consulting

 engineer on the system.
 Our system conforms to all state and federal codes.

 running from the tower are 4" and feeders are 2".
 Most of the system is

-plastic PCV and there are two different kinds of connections as
+plastic PVC and there are two different kinds of connections as

 indicated on the blue prints.
 The lines are approximately four feet